ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

 ### 1. Installation of the Galaxy server

 We have automated the installation of Galaxy on your Google Virtual Machine.
-All you need is to (i) taking the control of the machine as root and (ii) downloading a bash script and running it.
+All you need is to (i) taking the control of the machine as root and (ii) cloning a `AnalyseGenome` folder in your VM and running a bash script, using a single command line.

-??? warning "Important recommendations before starting"
+??? warning "Recommendations before starting"

-    The creation of your Galaxy server includes the setup of the Galaxy Services and the installations of ~25 bioinformatics tools to analyse sequencing datasets.
+    The creation of your Galaxy server includes the setup of the Galaxy Services and the installations of ~28 bioinformatics tools to analyse sequencing datasets.

     Although it is completely scripted and requires minimal intervention from your part, this process **takes ==1 hour in total==, once,** and the deployed server will serve you